stephenmcd/mezzanine/README.rst

 Quotes
 ======

-* "I'm enjoying working with Mezzanine, it's good work"
+    I'm enjoying working with Mezzanine, it's good work

-  - `Van Lindberg`_, `Python Software Foundation`_ chairman
+`Van Lindberg`_, `Python Software Foundation`_ chairman

-* "Mezzanine looks like it may be Django's killer app"
+    Mezzanine looks like it may be Django's killer app

-  - `Antonio Rodriguez`_, ex CTO of `Hewlett Packard`_, founder
+`Antonio Rodriguez`_, ex CTO of `Hewlett Packard`_, founder of `Tabblo`_

-  of `Tabblo`_
-* "Mezzanine looks pretty interesting, tempting to get me off Wordpress" - `Jesse Noller`_, Python core contributor, `Python Software Foundation`_ board member
+    Mezzanine looks pretty interesting, tempting to get me off Wordpress

+`Jesse Noller`_, Python core contributor,
+`Python Software Foundation`_ board member

-* "I think I'm your newest fan.
-Love these frameworks"
+    I think I'm your newest fan.
+Love these frameworks

-  - `Emile Petrone`_, integrations engineer at `Urban Airship`_
+`Emile Petrone`_, integrations engineer at `Urban Airship`_

+    Mezzanine is amazing

-* "Mezzanine is amazing" - `Audrey Roy`_, founder of `PyLadies`_
-  and `Django Packages`_
+`Audrey Roy`_, founder of `PyLadies`_ and `Django Packages`_

-* "Mezzanine convinced me to switch from the Ruby world over to Python" - `Michael Delaney`_, developer
+    Mezzanine convinced me to switch from the Ruby world over to Python

+`Michael Delaney`_, developer

-* "Like Linux and Python, Mezzanine just feels right" - `Phil Hughes`_, Linux For Dummies author, `The Linux Journal`_ columnist
+    Like Linux and Python, Mezzanine just feels right

+`Phil Hughes`_, Linux For Dummies author, `The Linux Journal`_ columnist

-* "Impressed with Mezzanine so far" - `Brad Montgomery`_, founder of `Work For Pie`_
+    Impressed with Mezzanine so far

+`Brad Montgomery`_, founder of `Work For Pie`_

-* "From the moment I installed Mezzanine, I have been delighted, both with the initial experience and the community involved in its development" - `John Campbell`_, founder of `Head3 Interactive`_
+    From the moment I installed Mezzanine, I have been delighted, both with the initial experience and the community involved in its development

+`John Campbell`_, founder of `Head3 Interactive`_

-* "You need to check out the open source project Mezzanine.
-In one
+    You need to check out the open source project Mezzanine.
+In one word: Elegant

-  word: Elegant" - `Nick Hagianis`_, developer
+`Nick Hagianis`_, developer

 ..
 GENERAL LINKS